gorel/personal-site/README.md

 - ~Instead of wiki, "progbeg" blueprint~
 - Idea of a "cohort" -> subscribe to new posts for five weeks
 - Save progress on completed lessons + "next page" button
+- In learn.index, set a cookie and only increment views if last view was 1+ hr ago